-Rosa Ostrom counsels clients of all sizes through the many stages of the litigation process, focusing on issues of product liability, manufacturing, and construction.
+Rosa Ostrom counsels clients of all sizes through the many stages of the litigation process, focusing on maritime, product liability, manufacturing, and construction issues.
 When possible, Rosa uses collaborative techniques to establish productive relations.

 Prior to law school, Rosa was immersed in the food and beverage industry for almost a decade, with roles ranging from server to bartender to manager.
 Her on-the-ground experience affords her a unique understanding of clients’ needs in the food and beverage industry, allowing her to deliver tailored advice to help her clients solve problems.